Teja0o8/CSS-Cube/README.md

 # css-cube

-Css cube that rotates in 720deg
+css cube that rotates in 720deg